TigerTopher/flash-flask-2/README.md

 (insert description here)

 Now try running the web server then going to `localhost:5000/login`.
 Notice that if we enter a username or password that is less than 6 characters or more than 32 characters long, the form outputs an error.
+Else, it redirects to index, which means the output was valid.